This is a big win for pets and pet owners in America. The question is, now, when will the rest of the world follow?

 In 2017, Taiwan passed a law that finally outlawed such festivities and practices.
 It became the first Asian nation to do so.

-The Animal Wellness Action welcomed the signing of the House Bill 6720 and two other legislation that advances the Animal Welfare Act in the United States.
+The Animal Wellness Action welcomed the signing of House Bill 6720 and two other legislation that advances the Animal Welfare Act in the United States.
 According to Marty Irby, the director of Animal Wellness Action, at least 30 million dogs are slaughtered in the meat trade outside of America.
 It is considered the largest kind of exploitation against dogs.

 How You Can Help End the Dog Meat Trade

 You can help raise awareness about this issue by sharing stories about the dog meat trade and the efforts to help put a stop to it.
-Apart from becoming a loud voice on social media which we know can help, you can also support animal activists who visit these countries to save the dogs.
+Apart from becoming a loud voice on social media, which we know can help, you can also support animal activists who visit these countries to save the dogs.

 Volunteers from the Human Society International (on Twitter @HSIGlobal) risk their lives to actually assist locals who support the end of the practice as well.
-These volunteers need resources to be effective saviors and take the dogs out of the country so your donation will be highly appreciated.
+These volunteers need resources to be effective saviors and take the dogs out of the country, so your donation will be highly appreciated.

-When the dogs are saved, the volunteers also have to train these animals to so that they can be re-homed in the United States and Canada.
-If you don't want to donate money, you can share your time to help the shelters that take in these dogs if it's near your area.
+When the dogs are saved, the volunteers also have to train these animals so that they can be re-homed in the United States and Canada.
+If you don't want to donate money, you can share your time to help the shelters that take in these dogs if they're near your area.
 Or, you can actually adopt a rescue from these shelters.